nragland37/cpp-projects/README.md

 /*

-This repository is a collection of C++ assignments, notes, exercises, examples, and source code solutions, all of which can be easily accessed below.
+This repository is a collection of C++ assignments, notes, exercises, examples, and source code solutions.

 Enjoy!